WilliamKwanProgramming/stock-data-analysis-prediction/README.md

 All data used in this project is from the IEX Developer API platform loaded using `pandas-datareader`.
 The iexfinance provides real time fin-data from IEX endpoints, and historical time-series data.

-This repository includes the `.ipynb` file with the code and the report.
+This repository includes the `.ipynb` file with the code and the [report](https://nbviewer.org/github/WilliamKwanProgramming/stock-data-analysis-prediction/blob/main/stock-market-analysis.ipynb)

 Thank you!